-- iBMC has a built-in AI data collection model.
+• iBMC has a built-in AI data collection model.
 This model collects device status based on a specified time slice, formats the data, and stores the data in the local flash of iBMC. iBMC can store running data of 15-30 days, including power consumption data, CPU load data, memory load data, environment data, and part status indicators. iBMC provides a Redfish interface for data collection.
+By

-By working based on the time sequence, FusionDirector can efficiently obtain data in certain time slices. - FusionDirector collects the power consumption data sequence of each server through the iBMC Redfish interface, uses the built-in AI engine to infer the future power consumption trend of each server, and delivers the power consumption trend to the rack management component iRM.
+- FusionDirector collects the power consumption data sequence of each server through the iBMC Redfish interface, uses the built-in AI engine to infer the future power consumption trend of each server, and delivers the power consumption trend to the rack management component iRM.
 FusionDirector delivers the power consumption trend of a long period to iRM. iRM adjusts the power consumption trend based on the actual situation. - As the management component of each rack, iRM collects iBMC power consumption data every several seconds and slightly adjusts the prediction model based on the prediction benchmark delivered by FusionDirector.
 In this way, the real-time power consumption prediction model is implemented.